George J. F. Clarke: Service to the Spanish province of East Florida

 As Capitan of the "Northern Division" and Lieutenant of the Urban Militia of East Florida, Clarke was of great service to the province during the MacGregor and Aury interlude, and was the prime mover in keeping his section loyal to the Spanish Crown.
 The three companies of militia called by the governor to defend Amelia Island, consisting of mostly black citizens, were led by Clarke himself.

 The Spanish regular officer leading the expedition ordered a retreat, to the disgust of Clarke's men, who returned to their homes.
-Even so, Clarke worked to impede the advance of the invaders into the province and tried to prevent the passage to and from Fernandina of enslaved negroes and other contraband cargo.
+Even so, Clarke worked to impede the advance of the invaders into the province and tried to prevent the passage to and from Fernandina of enslaved African Americans and other contraband cargo.

 Under orders of Governor Coppinger, Clarke reconnoitered Fernandina in August and September 1817, reporting on the status of the enemy's personnel, vulnerabilities of the fortifications, the number and kind of vessels in the harbor, rumors of expected reinforcements, and their intention to seize slaves from neighboring plantations to repair the fort.
 Clarke assured the governor that the militia was ready to fight.

 In his report of September 1, Clarke related the departure of MacGregor and submitted a plan for the disposition of Spanish troops to attack the enemy forces still remaining in Fernandina.
 After MacGregor's departure, the freebooter Louis Aury assumed control of the island and declared the Floridas a part of the Republic of Mexico.
 On December 23 the United States government, which had been surveilling the situation, moved in and Aury surrendered.
 The stars and stripes were raised over Fort San Carlos, the fifth flag in five years to wave over Fernandina.
 United States troops remained on Amelia Island until November 30, 1819; meanwhile negotiations for the treaty of cession were concluded between the United States and Spain.

 Clarke lived in Fernandina from 1808 until MacGregor seized the town in 1817.
 He then moved to St. Marys, Georgia, and rented "a house of occasional residence".
 One of his accomplishments was to establish regular mail service from that town through East Florida.
 Soon afterwards, he obtained an appointment as Spanish vice consul to the Carolinas and Georgia, a position he held until the change of flags.